UPDATE Feb 2nd, 2016: We have made a number of updates to our bug bounty program. The updated program is below:

 - WordPress bugs (but please report those to WordPress)

 - Out of date software – For a variety of reasons, we do not always run the most recent software versions, but we do run software that is fully patched

-Presently, ProtonMail only revenue source is donations so we are not wealthy like Google or Facebook which make billions selling user data.
-As a result, we cannot pay bounties of the same size as the Google and Facbook.
+ProtonMail receives much of it’s revenue through donations.
+As a result, we cannot pay bounties of the same size as the Google and Facebook.
 In fact, most of our security contributors are volunteers.
 The size of the bounty we pay is determined on a case by case basis, and largely depends on the severity of the issue.
 Rough bounty guidelines are provided below: